makerdao/community/governance/polls/Proposal - Adjust the WBTC Debt Ceiling and Risk Premium - June 29, 2020.md

 ---
 title: Adjust the WBTC Debt Ceiling and Risk Premium - June 29, 2020
-summary: Signal your support for increasing the WBTC Debt Ceiling from 10m to 20m.
-And increasing the WBTC Risk Premium from 1% to 2%.
+summary: Signal your support for raising the WBTC Debt Ceiling from 10 to 20 million and the WBTC Risk Premium from 1% to 2%.
 discussion_link: https://forum.makerdao.com/t/2824
 vote_type: Plurality Voting
 options: